Episode 005: Discomfort

 So the way I like to think about it is, if discomfort sets in I like to figure out where I feel it in my body where do I physically, actually, literally feel it in my body and I’m going to go on a side note here, but I was telling my brand clarity course students that I didn’t understand until almost 2 years ago why I was doing all of these different things in life.
 Why I was a designer, but why I loved minimalism so much and organization and cleaning and I became a yoga teacher and I enjoy teaching, but I didn’t really know how all of these things interconnected and one day I listened to a podcast where a closet organizer—I have such a riveting life—a closet organizer talked about how she always did this work and found it extremely fulfilling to help people clear their spaces, and I think there was a little bit of esoteric energy type influence already in her work, but on a whim she ended up going to a place to learn how to do soundbowl meditations and if you’ve never experienced them, I highly recommend you search for it on Youtube just somebody doing good or in your area, if there’s a yoga studio or a place that offers sound bowl meditations.

-It’s insanely, incredible calming and relaxing it’s wonderful work, and so this lady learned how to do this type of meditation and ended up incorporating it back into her work and clearing energy and spaces became kind of this intertwined, interconnected effort for her and the reason why I’m saying this to you is because after listening to this episode it just hit me… I remember I used to live pretty far away from my clients and my work, and so I would have time for these longer podcasts, and I remember driving home thinking I need to reach out to this woman immediately and thank her for telling her story because now it makes sense why I do all the things that I do.
+It’s insanely, incredibly calming and relaxing it’s wonderful work, and so this lady learned how to do this type of meditation and ended up incorporating it back into her work, and clearing energy and spaces became kind of this intertwined, interconnected effort for her and the reason why I’m saying this to you is because after listening to this episode it just hit me… I remember I used to live pretty far away from my clients and my work, and so I would have time for these longer podcasts, and I remember driving home thinking I need to reach out to this woman immediately and thank her for telling her story because now it makes sense why I do all the things that I do.
 And so all the body work, if I’m calling yoga bodywork in this context is allowing me to ask students to feel something in a certain body part, or asking them where they feel it and what that does is it creates this awareness in your body, I’m teaching you awareness in your body to feel something and to know the difference: is it pain, you know?
-Is it too much maybe joint related issue where you can’t move into a pose any further, building that sort of awareness to avoid injury, but also being in this awareness what it feels like to pull your muscles to contract all your muscles right to tighten something.
+Is it too much, maybe joint-related issue where you can’t move into a pose any further?
+Building that sort of awareness to avoid injury, but also being in this awareness what it feels like to pull your muscles to contract all your muscles right to tighten something.

 And I didn’t realize that all this work I was doing with the students was really helping me identify some of this mindset work in my body.
 Like some of the sensations that I felt when something was tricky or difficult or when I knew that I had to have a certain conversation with somebody or when I had to admit, I was wrong… all of these things were always interconnected.